SebastienPoncelet/django-setup-practise/Recipe.md

 $ pip3 install coverage
 - Run tests at level 2 with following command: coverage run manage.py test <app_name> -v 2

+# 8 Setup Docker
+- Get the list of packages for the application and save them in a 'requirements.txt' file:
+$ pip3 freeze > requirements.txt
+- Create Dockerfile in project's root.
+- Build image to download required packages with command:
+$ docker build --tag <image_wished_name> <directory_to_build>
+$ docker build --tag python-django-test .
+'.' designs the current directory
+- Run the image and publish, link local and container ports, with command:
+$ docker run --publish <local_port>:<container_port_from_Dockerfile> <tag_name_if_any>
+$ docker run --publish 8000:8000 python-django-test